molily/molily.de/_posts/2019-02-03-testing-angular.md

 `#controls` sets a [template reference variable](https://angular.io/guide/template-reference-variables).
 This means we can further reference the template by the name `controls`.

-The template receives a context with variables: `previousPage`, `nextPage`, `page` and `pages`.
-We can describe the context with a TypeScript interface that is also part of the Directive’s code:
+The Directive renders the template with a *context* object consisting of these properties: `previousPage`, `nextPage`, `page` and `pages`.
+We can describe the context object with a TypeScript interface that is also part of the Directive’s code:

 ```typescript
 interface ControlsContext {